 I know I should write a whole article… but I don’t feel like it.
 I don’t like those people.
 Those people belong to the high delusional self category of people.
 They fancy themselves high spiritually, and they get that sense through comparison with caterpillars and they feel superior to them.
-Very clearly desire for the self alone.
+Very clearly desire to receive for the self alone.

 A ticket to wretchedness, a ticket to misery.
 Because being a butterfly is a delusion, and using it to elevate one’s self-image is evil.

 No integrity.
 Can’t sit on their “arse” because the inner discord won’t let them.
 Can’t meditate, can’t do their job, can’t put all power in all action…